leighrobertson512/blog/content/classes/2019-winter-code-em-younglings.md

 ## Actual

-We started off with the powerpoint, and went through the history of computers ending our discussion with transistors, and taking a look at the vacuum tubes.
+We started off with the reveal deck, and went through the history of computers ending our discussion with transistors, and taking a look at the vacuum tubes.
 We talked a bit about computer programming, and went over Lightbot using the white board.

 ----

 # Day 2 - Base 2, and Binary Number System

-## Intro to Computer Science
+## Code Em

 We reviewed the history of computers, and talked about vacuum tubes, and transistors.
 Next we introduced how the Binary Number system relates to all this, and computer science.

 ## Out of Desk